-Finnishness provides a crucial competitive edge for Apetit frozen foods."
 A great deal of work has been done in order to strengthen the positive image of the Apetit brand and to improve brand awareness.
 Consumers are increasingly looking for transparency.
-Finnishness provides a crucial competitive edge for Apetit frozen foods.
+Finnishness provides a crucial competi-

 Finnishness is also a part of Apetit's corporate culture, as the company is committed to primary production in Finland.
 That is why it is natural that Apetit created and introduced to the market its own Kotimaiset range of Finnish-grown products.